Five capital cities to explore and enjoy

 This Arabian Gulf capital seems to sit in the shadow of its more famous, glitzy neighbour Dubai.
 But it feels more like a real, working city with all the benefits – a very pleasant seaside corniche, some modern high rises – and warm winter sunshine.
 TAP/CLICK IMAGE FOR MORE

 You must: See the spectacular Sheikh Zayed Mosque.
 Go at sunset and after dark.

 This undulating Caucasian capital sits in a spectacular spot and has an array of architecture and attractions.
 What I liked about it most was its energetic vibe and nighttime liveliness.
 TAP/CLICK IMAGE FOR MORE OF GEORGIA

 You must: Ride the Soviet era metro and take the cable car for sunset views

-The largest capital city of the five, Tokyo prefecture is home to a staggering 38 million people.
+This five of the best is the largest capital city.
+Tokyo prefecture is home to a staggering 38 million people.
 If you’re visiting Japan for the first time, it’s a baptism of fire with its complex transport system, unfamiliar cultural norms and frenetic vibe.
 Just go with the flow and you’ll come to love it.
 Even I managed not to get lost.
 TAP/CLICK IMAGE FOR MORE OF URBAN JAPAN